dreamofTaotao/ESP8266NodeMCU-LUA/README.md

 ### About update

-When I study this module-NodeMCU(ESP8266), I should thanks for web and Internet.Although this is, I find some document are old,and

-there is no the Chinese document lastest.Therefore,if I have free time,I hope I can translate the lastest English Documentation.
+When I study this module-NodeMCU(ESP8266), I should thanks for web and Internet.Although this is, I find some document are old,and there isn't the Chinese document lastest.Therefore,if I have free time,I hope I can translate the lastest English Documentation.

 ## Most important